$\Delta_T$ Noise as a Robust Diagnostic for Chiral, Helical and Trivial Edge Modes: noise in quantum Hall setups

 We consider a four-terminal QH bar supporting chiral edge modes, as illustrated in Fig.~\ref{fig:1}.
-Voltage biases at zero temperature (for the calculation of shot noise) or temperature biases at zero voltage bias (for the calculation of $\Delta_T$ noise) are applied at across the terminals, while the resulting quantum noise correlations are measured between any pair of terminals.
+Voltage biases at zero temperature (for the calculation of shot noise) or temperature biases at zero voltage bias (for the calculation of $\Delta_T$ noise) are applied across the terminals, while the resulting quantum noise correlations are measured between any pair of terminals.

 In this work, we consider two configurations for measuring shot noise correlations: Setup 1: $V_2 = V_3 = 0$ and $V_1 = V_4 = V$ and Setup 2: $V_2 = V_4 = 0$ and $V_1 = V_3 = V$ at zero temperature, i.e., $T_1 = T_2 = T_3 = T_4 = 0$.
 Similarly, we consider two configurations for $\Delta_T$ noise: Setup 1: $T_2 = T_3 = T_C$ and $T_1 = T_4 = T_H$ and Setup 2: $T_2 = T_4 = T_C$ and $T_1 = T_3 = T_H$ at zero voltage bias, i.e., $V_1 = V_2 = V_3 = V_4 = 0$.
 The temperature bias in either setup is $\Delta T = T_H - T_C$, with $T_H = \bar{T} + \Delta T/2$ and $T_C = \bar{T} - \Delta T/2$.
-Throughout this article we focus on the linear-response regime, i.e., $\bar{T} \gg \Delta T$, the Fermi-Dirac distributions at temperature $T_H$, and zero voltage bias are $f_H(E)=[1+e^{E/K_B T_H}]^{-1}$ and at temperature $T_C$ at zero voltage bias again $f_{C}(E)=[1+e^{E/k_B T_C}]^{-1}$.
+Throughout this article, we focus on the linear-response regime, i.e., $\bar{T} \gg \Delta T$, the Fermi-Dirac distributions at temperature $T_H$, and zero voltage bias are $f_H(E)=[1+e^{E/k_B T_H}]^{-1}$ and at temperature $T_C$ at zero voltage bias again $f_{C}(E)=[1+e^{E/k_B T_C}]^{-1}$.

-A constriction is introduced in the QH bar, characterized by transmission and reflection amplitudes $\tau$ and $\rho$.
-The general $s$-matrix describing the setup applicable to the aforementioned configurations is written as,
+{The $s$-matrix describing the QH setup as shown in Fig. \ref{fig:1}} is {derived in Eq. (\ref{eq:C12}) in Appendix \ref{App_C1} and} therefore given as,

-$\chi_1$ and $\chi_2$ denote propagating phases acquired along different propagation paths, while $\alpha$ is the scattering phase associated with the constriction.
-To ensure unitarity, each reflection event contributes an additional phase of $\pi/2$.
 In this geometry, the reflection probability via the constriction is defined as $\mathcal{R} = |\rho|^2$ and the transmission probability is $\mathcal{T} = |\tau|^2$.
-Since the $s$-matrix is taken to be energy independent, the scattering probabilities (both $\mathcal{R}$ and $\mathcal{T}$) are energy independent.
-In the following subsections, we analyze the behavior of $\Delta_T$ noise for both setups.
+These are related to the scattering probabilities $T_{ij}=|s_{ij}|^2$ through the nonzero elements of the above $s$-matrix.
+For example, $T_{12}=T_{34}=\mathcal{T}$ and $T_{14}=T_{32}=\mathcal{R}$, while the remaining nonzero scattering probabilities are unity ($T_{23}=T_{41}=1$).
+Since the $s$-matrix is taken to be energy independent, the scattering probabilities (both $\mathcal{R}$ and $\mathcal{T}$) are energy independent. {Later, we discuss energy-dependent scattering for quantum point contact (QPC) in Sec. \ref{analysis} B.} In the following subsections, we analyze the behavior of $\Delta_T$ noise for both setups.